Qovery/documentation/website/docs/getting-started/qovery-vs-other/terraform.md

 ### Qovery runs on your AWS account
 Qovery runs on your AWS account.
 The goal of Qovery is to simplify the access to the Cloud for any developer and company and speedup product market fit.
 Plug your AWS account into Qovery, and then you are ready to deploy your apps in just a few seconds!
 Qovery is installable on your AWS account in 20 minutes.

-* [Get started with Qovery on your AWS account][docs.using-qovery.configuration.business.cloud-account.amazon-web-services]
+* [Get started with Qovery on your AWS account][docs.using-qovery.configuration.cloud-service-provider.amazon-web-services]
-* [See other supported Cloud providers][docs.using-qovery.configuration.business.cloud-account]
+* [See other supported Cloud providers][docs.using-qovery.configuration.cloud-service-provider]

 ### Qovery extends Terraform
-Qovery focuses on the developer needs and provides full control to a DevOps team via a [plugin system][docs.main-concepts.business].
+Qovery focuses on the developer needs and provides full control to a DevOps team via a plugin system.
 To go further than that, Qovery generates Terraform and Helm files (familiar to DevOps) to deploy the infrastructure and the developers' apps.
 If the DevOps is not satisfied by the default configuration of Qovery, they can change it.

 ### Predictable cost